 6. Try Butterbeer and Pumpkin Juice (tastes like pumpkin pie in liquid form).

-What is the Number 1 thing you would recommend as a Do Not Miss when visiting the Wizarding World of Harry Potter?
+What is the Number 1 thing at the Wizarding World of Harry Potter?

 Sharon – Harry Potter and the Forbidden Journey Ride – Truly and experience not to be missed.
 My son would make the same recommendation.

 Tracy – Mom & Dad: Harry Potter and the Forbidden Journey.
 Son: Dragon Challenge.